AJ8GH/code-timer/README.md

 ## Automated timing

-Using codeTimer `#time()` to time how long a function takes to process an array of random numbers.
+Use codeTimer `#time()` to time how long any function takes to run.
+By default, it will auto generate an array of random numbers and run the function on the array.

+The function is fully customisable.
 It takes an object argument, which can contain the following properties:

 property   | Description                                                               | Input type | default | Required
 -----------|---------------------------------------------------------------------------|------------|---------|----------